kebaldwi/DNAC-TEMPLATES/LABS/LAB7-Advanced-Automation/README.md

    !
 ```

-Next, we need to iterate through the switches in a logical predetermined way to set the correct macro to the port.
+Next, we need to iterate through the switches logically to set the correct macro to the port.
 The example might look like the following;

 ```
    !
-   ##Start with AP distribution evenly across stack
+   ##Start with AP distribution evenly across the stack
    !
    #foreach( $Switch in [1..$StackMemberCount] )
       #if( $PoECapable[$Switch] == 1 )